jojo61/vdr-plugin-softhdodroid/README.md

 	make
 	make install

-	You have to start vdr with e.g.:  -P 'softhdodroid -a plughw:CARD=AMLAUGESOUND,DEV=3 ..<more options>.. '
+	You have to start vdr with e.g.:  -P 'softhdodroid '

 	You need to run vdr as root.
 	You should adapt config.ini in /media/boot and change the Screensettings from hdmimode=1080p60hz to your preferred